ZebMcKayhan/SIA-Server/README.md

     -   **Use a long, unguessable topic name.**
     -   **Use a private, access-controlled topic.** You can get one by subscribing to `ntfy.sh Pro` or by self-hosting your own `ntfy.sh` server.
 This server fully supports authentication via the `NTFY_AUTH` settings.
     -   **Consider a generic Site Name** that cannot be linked to your address.
+    -   Alternatively: **Subscribe to NTFY.sh PRO** to setup private channels with authentication.
+    -   Alternatively: **Host NTFY yourself** to be able to setup private channels free of charge (Requires a machine with public ip)

 **Disclaimer:** You are ultimately responsible for securing your own setup.

 ## Acknowledgments
 -   This project was developed through a collaborative effort with Anthropic's AI assistant, Claude.
 -   The initial socket server structure was inspired by the [nimnull/sia-server](https://github.com/nimnull/sia-server) project.
+-   Some protocol information was found in [dklemm/FlexSIA2MQTT](https://github.com/dklemm/FlexSIA2MQTT) project

 ## License
 This project is licensed under the MIT License.